uhussain/TwoProngStudy/README.md

 ```

-For MiniAOD- the efficiency script in production  in plugins/MiniAODtester.cc can be run
+For MiniAOD- the efficiency script in productioni(getGenMatchedPt) in plugins/MiniAODeffi.cc, can be run
-Gen Level matching needs to be implemented here!!!
 ```
 cd test
 cmsRun runMiniAOD.py
 ```

+ToDo tasks, clean up all scripts some more, add MiniAOD fake rate.